vzool/docs/api/reference.md

 ## System

-@TODO All these endpoints need to have the same reference as listed above
+@TODO These endpoints need the same reference as listed above

 All system tables (`directus_*`) are blocked from being used through the regular `/items` endpoint to prevent security leaks or because they require additional processing before sending to the end user.
 This means that any requests to `/items/directus_*` will always return `401 Unauthorized`.